tessercat/daoistic-web/blog/entries/ants-part-2.md

 doesn’t do the work for them.
 He respects rank,
 expects results,
-orders the organization to run itself.
+orders the government to run itself.
 He leads the way in ignorance, he's the boss to prevent abuse.